Skip to content

 Selection Eligibility Specification

 Deeprank is an open specification for declaring selection eligibility.
-It defines a structured format — the Deeprank Profile — for expressing business identity, capabilities, fit conditions, and exclusions so AI systems can make accurate select/exclude decisions for specific intents.
+It defines a structured format — the Deeprank Profile — for expressing business identity, capabilities, fit conditions, and exclusions so AI systems and autonomous agents can make accurate select/exclude decisions for specific intents.

 Deeprank operates at the selection layer, which is structurally prior to the influence layer where AEO and GEO operate.
 Selection determines which entities enter the candidate set.
 Influence techniques operate only on entities that have already been selected.